cloud-bulldozer/browbeat/doc/source/installation.rst

 (Optional) Install Collectd
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Set ``collectd_container`` to true in ``ansible/install/group_vars/all.yml`` if running on OpenStack version Stein or later.
-The containerized collectd work
-can also work with Queens release but it is not recommended.
+``collectd_container`` is set to true if running on OpenStack version Stein or later.
+The containerized collectd can also work with Queens release but it is not recommended.

 ::